asdfractal/clockwerks-catalogue/TESTING.md

 * Confirm all data is saved
 * Click edit, delete biography, click Update and confirm nothing is displayed
 * Click edit, enter whitespace only as biography, click Update and confirm handling of empty string because nothing is displayed
+* Click the image next to 'Select Avatar' option
+* Select an avatar and confirm avatar is now displayed on profile
+* Click edit, click avatar image, select a different image and confirm new selection is displayed on profile
 #### Result
 Users can create a personal profile
 #### Verdict